J3G0/VisualMazeSolver/README.md

 ## Assignment for Graphical applications in Java

-This This project is part of the Software design C/C++ and QT class.
+This This project is part of the Graphical applications in Java class.
 It is lectured by [Kris Aerts](https://github.com/krisaerts).
 The goal of this project is to create a graphical and interactive application.
 A game is allowed but is not required.
 Simulations, procesvisualisations,... are perfectly allowed.